isaomatsunami/making-3d-map/README.md

     }
     # Then construct webGL geometry by dem_3d, uv_dem

-The webGL is another topic. index.html is a simple THREE.js sample.
+The webGL is another topic.
+Read the source code of index.html, a very simple THREE.js sample.

 ![hakone sample](images/hakonesample.png)